pathdata/UNMaSk/HE_tissue_seg/README.md

 ## Citation

-## Reference

-All training data of carcinoma in situ regions that were annotated as a part of the project is made available in this github repository.
-Training data tiles were anonymised from raw HE image tiles.
-Request for data access for the Duke samples can be submitted to E.S.H and Y.Y

 ## Training
 Images and respective mask used for tissue segmentation can be found as in the hyperlink below